-The one dive site which is on a lot of divers bucket list is the Blue Hole.
+The one dive site which is on a lot of divers bucket lists is the Blue Hole.
 A large hole in the sea bed which drops down hundreds of metres and also has flourishing corals on its walls.
 This is not the only exciting phenomenon, there is also the unique Canyon, a large crack in the earth which can be penetrated by divers which is a thrilling experience.
-There is even a third dive site which is unique and cherished dive site; the Islands.
+There is even a third dive site which is a unique and cherished dive site; the Islands.
 This dive site is literally a maze of coral pinnacles which is absolutely teeming with life on every centimetre of these pinnacles, a top dive site for many of the divers which visit here.
 There are many more dive sites here to explore which provide divers with beautiful underwater experiences, one of them being the Lighthouse, which is the top dive site for all courses due to the perfect confined areas and the brightly coloured, and full of life, reef wall.

 Best time to dive